1820 United States presidential election: Electoral vote

 (a) There was a dispute over the validity of Missouri's electoral votes, due to the timing of its assumption of statehood.
 The first figure excludes Missouri's votes and the second figure includes them.

 (b) These votes are from electors who voted for a Federalist vice president rather than Monroe's running mate Daniel D. Tompkins; combined, these votes represent only 5.6% of the electoral vote.

+(c) Electors were elected to all 235 apportioned positions; however, three electors (from Mississippi, Pennsylvania and Tennessee) pledged to the Monroe/Tompkins ticket died before the Electoral College convened and were not replaced, bringing the total number of electoral votes cast to 229 or 232 respectively.

+Maps

 Results by state

-Elections in this period were vastly different from modern day Presidential elections.
-The actual Presidential candidates were rarely mentioned on tickets and voters were voting for particular electors who were pledged to a particular candidate.
-There was sometimes confusion as to who the particular elector was actually pledged to.
+Elections in this period were vastly different from modern-day presidential elections.
+The actual presidential candidates were rarely mentioned on tickets and voters were voting for particular electors who were pledged to a particular candidate.
+There was sometimes confusion as to who a particular elector was actually pledged to.
 Results are reported as the highest result for an elector for any given candidate.
 For example, if three Monroe electors received 100, 50, and 25 votes, Monroe would be recorded as having 100 votes.
 Confusion surrounding the way results are reported may lead to discrepancies between the sum of all state results and national results.

 In Massachusetts, Federalist electors won 62.06% of the vote.
 However, only 7,902 of these votes went to Federalist electors who did not cast their votes for Monroe (this being most likely because these Federalist electors lost).
 Similarly, In Kentucky, 1,941 ballots were cast for an elector labelled as Federalist who proceeded to vote for Monroe.
 All of the Federalist Monroe votes have been placed in the Federalist column, as the Federalist party fielded no presidential candidate and therefore it is likely these electors simply cast their votes for Monroe because the overwhelming majority he achieved made their votes irrelevant.